danmaps/danmaps.github.io/posts/prioritizing-health.md

 **Ergonomics Matter**

 A well-designed workspace can prevent the aches and pains that often accompany desk jobs.
 Simple adjustments like screen position, chair support, and keyboard placement can make a world of difference.
-Your desk setup should be tailored to your body’s needs, minimizing strain and discomfort.
+Your desk setup should be tailored to your body's needs, minimizing strain and discomfort.

 **Standing Desks and Movement**